 Hermione didn't have time to think about the horror the pair had probably endured, attempting to survive the hell of being trapped in a building with two hundred newborn zombies, at least a dozen of which had been former colleagues.
 They'd done well to survive, for a time.

 Harry eventually took the head off the male guard, who was naked with its stomach gaping open, and who still kept coming at them.
 He kicked it and the flailing, headless torso toppled over the railing, landing with a wet noise in the landing of Sub-Basement A. The female guard lurched forward toward Hermione.
 It still wore its uniform, a badge and a blue hair barrette, though seemed to be missing most of its face and an arm.
-Its slack mouth opened hideously wide due to a dislocated, misaligned jaw, and it released a long, guttural cry.
-Its hand reached for Hermione's face, and Hermione took a hasty step backwards.
+Its slack mouth opened hideously wide due to a dislocated, misaligned jaw.
+A spasming hand reached for Hermione's face.

 "Incendio," she said, and the thing dropped to its knees loudly enough to crack bone, screeching and tearing at its clothing as it burned.